Deansgate Square

 Deansgate Square, formerly known as Owen Street, is a residential skyscraper cluster on the southern edge of Manchester city centre, England.
 It consists of four towers, the tallest of which is 201 metres.
 The site lies just south of Deansgate railway station and north of the Mancunian Way, bounded by Deansgate, Owen Street and the River Medlock.
 The towers are positioned at different angles to one other, with a slight bevel, or 'cut back', on each side of each building to ensure they catch the light at different times of day.

 Manchester City Council adopted a framework in the early 2000s, known as the Great Jackson Street Development Framework, which earmarked the site as a suitable location for high-rise buildings.
 The framework was introduced to encourage development, as the site had been vacant for many years and was perceived as isolated due to being bounded by major arterial roads.

 In 2016 the scheme was revived with a planning application for a cluster of four skyscrapers—the tallest being the South Tower at 201 m.
 The South Tower surpassed the 169 m Beetham Tower as the tallest building in Greater Manchester in November 2018.

-Construction on the tower complex officially began in July 2016, with developer Renaker starting work on the South and West Towers, the latter standing 141 m tall.
+Construction on the tower complex officially began in July 2016, with developer Renaker starting work on the South and West Towers, the latter standing 141 m.

-In October 2017, construction commenced on the North and East Towers, which are 122 m and 158 m tall, respectively.
+In October 2017, construction commenced on the North and East Towers, which are 122 m and 158 m, respectively.
 The overall development was completed in late 2020.
-Other towers in the adjacent vicinity, also built as part of the Great Jackson Street Development Framework, include Elizabeth Tower (2022), The Blade (2023), and Three60 (2024).
+Other towers in the adjacent vicinity, also built as part of the Great Jackson Street Development Framework, include Elizabeth Tower (2022), The Blade (2023), Three60 (2024), and Contour (2026).

 History

 2007 original scheme

 The 2007 scheme consisted of five high-rise buildings containing nearly 1,100 residential units, 100 serviced apartments, a hotel, parking, office and retail space, and community facilities.
-The tallest skyscraper planned was "Block D", which would have consisted of 49 storeys — two storeys more than Manchester's tallest building, Beetham Tower — and 150 m tall.
+The tallest skyscraper planned was "Block D", which would have consisted of 49 storeys — two storeys more than Manchester's tallest building, Beetham Tower — and 150 m.

 A planning application was submitted to Manchester City Council in 2007 and was approved early in 2008.
 Permission to extend the time limit for building on the site was sought from the council in early 2011, a request which was granted in September 2011.

 2016 revived scheme

 The revised scheme, proposed by developers Renaker Build and designed by SimpsonHaugh and Partners, was made public in January 2016 with a planning application to seek permission for the construction of four skyscrapers submitted in April.

-The proposed towers range from 122 m to over 200 m tall – the South Tower is 64 floors and 200.5 m tall, the East Tower is 50 floors and 157.9 m tall, the North Tower is 37 floors and 122 m tall and the West Tower is 44 floors and 140.4 m tall.
+The proposed towers range from 122 m to over 200 m – the South Tower is 64 floors and 200.5 m, the East Tower is 50 floors and 157.9 m, the West Tower is 44 floors and 140.4 m and the North Tower is 37 floors and 122 m.

 The scheme was approved by Manchester City Council on 30 June 2016.